 - voluntary, but it must be agreed by everyone involved

-- independent of the local authority and Clinical Commissioning Group (CCG)
+- independent of the local authority and the ICB (Integrated Care Board) previously known as the CCG (Clinical Commissioning Group).

 Any parent of a child or any young person with SEND can use disagreement resolution, not just those with an EHC plan.

 Disagreement resolution can help people to come to agreement about:

 - how an early years setting (such as a nursery or pre-school), school, college or local authority is carrying out its education, health and care duties for a child with special educational needs.